-The Economics module is highly variable, given the many ways that landowners engage in earning income from their property.
+The economics module is highly variable, given the many ways that landowners earn income from their property.
 For this module, work with your host landowner to find a way for class participants to experience some aspect of their business or lifestyle.